VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Approach

 \subsubsection{Original UDG Construction}

-To construct the unified dependency graph (UDG), \tool first leverages Joern~\cite{joern} to construct a code property graph (CPG) for the input repository $repo$.
+To construct the unified dependency graph (UDG), \tool first leverages Joern~\cite{joern}, a widely adopted open-source static analysis tool in vulnerability detection research~\cite{lekssays2025llmxcpg,lu2024grace,zhou2019devign}, to construct a code property graph (CPG) for the input repository $repo$.
 The CPG consists of semantic representations, including the control flow graph (CFG), data dependency graph (DDG), and call graph (CG).
 The DDG and CFG capture intra-procedural data and control flows between the statements within functions, while the CG encodes inter-procedural links by connecting call statements with their target function entry statements.
 Complementing these semantic representations, the CPG also includes the abstract syntax tree (AST), which preserves the hierarchical syntactic structure of each statement.

 To construct the original UDG, \tool selectively unifies only the semantic representations (i.e., DDG, CFG, and CG) extracted from the CPG, thereby focusing on data dependencies, control flows, and method invocation relationships, while omitting the syntactic details provided by the AST to avoid excessive graph complexity.
 Specifically, \tool abstracts the code into statement-level nodes and preserves the underlying data dependency, control flow, and call edges, thereby unifying intra- and inter-procedural relationships.
 The result is $\mathcal{G}_o = (V_o, E_o)$, where $V_o$ is the set of statements in $repo$, and $E_o$ contains directed edges $(u, v, \tau)$, with $u, v \in V_o$ and $\tau \in \{\texttt{control flow},\allowbreak\texttt{data dependency},\allowbreak\texttt{call}\}$ indicating the type of relationship.